chenwang57/PFNet/README.md

 ### Test Details
 ***
-Before, testing the PFNet, you should modify the `MODE` variable as follows:
+Before testing the PFNet, you should modify the `MODE` variable as follows:

     MODE = 'test'              # train or test